pingali/dgit/README.rst

    One line summary of your repo: Simple regression model Add any more details:

-   Update a dataset specific config file: dgit.json Please edit it and rerun dgit auto.
+   Updated dataset specific config file: dgit.json Please edit it and rerun dgit auto.
    Tip: Consider committing dgit.json to the code repository.